Code-Institute-Submissions/PP5-Synergy/README.md

 #### Strategy

-Developed for all levels of badminton player from beginners to professional, the app is designed to be easy to use and intuitive.
-The main goal of the app is to help groups organize and keep track of the match outcomes for all participating users.
+Developed for all levels of users from beginners to professional, the app is designed to be easy to use and intuitive.
+The main goal of the app is to help groups organize and keep track of tasks.

 #### User Stories